Welcome to Service Dog Laws in Arizona

 If a business or another “covered entity” finds themselves in a situation where they find someone with a service dog in the same area as someone with allergies, or fear of dogs, then both need to be accommodated as part of the service dog laws in Arizona.

-Perhaps each person could be assigned to different areas of the same room, or maybe to different rooms in the same facility, if that might be an available option.
+Staff may need to get creative with this.
+But neither party is more important than the other.
+Perhaps each person could be assigned to different areas of the same room, or maybe to different rooms in the same facility if that might be an available option.

 If Discrimination Has Occurred in Arizona

 If you think you have been denied access illegally because of the use of your service animal, you have a few options.

 - You could file a complaint with the Civil Rights Division of the Arizona Attorney General’s Office

 - Or, file a complaint with the US Department of Justice

 - A third option would be to file a private lawsuit, charging the business or another “covered entity” with discrimination.
 This can be done under the ADA or Americans with Disabilities Act, or the AzDA, Arizonans with Disabilities Act

 Psychiatric Service Dogs